i2kmt/i2kmt/README.md

 ### Turtlemoon

 A gal who is really into biochemistry, mathematics and astronomy.
 I'm basically trying to converge these interests into something creative.
+After studying neuroanatomy, I think neuroscience will be fun for me

 I am currently:
 - Studying medicine